buckylee2019/rag-image/README.md

 ## Overview

 A simple set up for running RAG with images,different from tradition RAG which normally process text-only content.
+Note: Currently, the repo works for IBM BAM only.

 ## Prerequisites